LukeBailey181/bigger_and_faster/README.md

 ### Step 4: Create latency dataset

-To create the latency dataset go to the script directory and edit the `lat_dataset_gen_quant.sh` to reflect the correct following variable paths:
+To create the latency dataset go to the script directory and edit the `lat_dataset_gen_quant.sh` to reflect the correct values for the following variables:
 PROJECT_ROOT:  path to the root of the Bigger&Faster repository \
 SUPER_MODEL:  path to the super model \
 SAVE_PATH_DIR: path to the where to save the dataset, including name of the dataset